abogoyavlensky/automigrate/README.md

 ```

 You can fill it with two block of queries for forward and backward migration.
+Backward migration block is not mandatory and can be empty.
 For example:

 ```sql
 -- FORWARD